ukhsa-collaboration/standards-api/CONTRIBUTING.md

 ```

 This uses docker to host your docs under the hood.
-After running this script you can view your docs by going to [http://localhost:8080/api-design-guidelines/][57].
+After running this script you can view your docs by going to [http://localhost:8080/api-design-guidelines/][55].

 While this script is running it will notice when files change and update them so you can see how they look live.

 ## Documentation Deployment

-The documentation is continuously deployed from the `main` branch by GitHub Actions, using the workflow defined in `/.github/workflows/publish-guidelines.yml` which will trigger a deployment of the main [standards-org][58] repository
+The documentation is continuously deployed from the `main` branch by GitHub Actions, using the workflow defined in `/.github/workflows/publish-guidelines.yml` which will trigger a deployment of the main [standards-org][56] repository

 When documentation changes are merged into the `main` branch, the documentation site is automatically updated and re-published on GitHub Pages.

-## Spectral Rules Release
+## Redocly Styleguide Release

-When updating spectral rules, follow these steps to ensure proper release and distribution:
+When updating the Redocly styleguide, follow these steps to ensure proper release and distribution:

 ### 1. Update the Version Number

-- Update the version number in `package.json` following [Semantic Versioning][59] principles:
+- Update the version number in `package.json` following [Semantic Versioning][57] principles:
   - `MAJOR` version for incompatible changes
   - `MINOR` version for added functionality in a backwards compatible manner
   - `PATCH` version for backwards compatible bug fixes